SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 .. image:: pd_tab.png

-For more information, see the descriptions of :ref:`polydispersityhelp` .
+For more information, see the descriptions of :ref:`polydispersityhelp`.
 In particular, pay attention to the Suggested Applications and Usage Notes therein.
+The detail of how SasView computes the scattering from polydisperse systems is described in the :ref:`PStheory` section.

 Note that SasView defaults to Gaussian distributions, but these will not always be the best choice.
 Also, the definitions of the centre (e.g. whether it is the mean or median value, for example) and the actual width of the function will